Idi Amin: Persecution of ethnic and political groups

 Many victims of Amin's regime perished in torture chambers during his reign.
+One such chamber is pictured.

 Amin retaliated against the attempted invasion by Ugandan exiles in 1972 by purging the Uganda Army of Obote supporters, predominantly those from the Acholi and Lango ethnic groups.
 In July 1971, Lango and Acholi soldiers had been massacred in the Jinja and Mbarara barracks.
 By early 1972, some 5,000 Acholi and Lango soldiers, and at least twice as many civilians, had disappeared.
 The victims soon came to include members of other ethnic groups, religious leaders, journalists, artists, senior bureaucrats, judges, lawyers, students and intellectuals, criminal suspects, and foreign nationals.
 In this atmosphere of violence, many other people were killed for criminal motives or simply at will.
 Bodies were often dumped into the River Nile.

 The killings, motivated by ethnic, political, and financial factors, continued throughout Amin's eight years in control.
 The exact number of people killed is unknown.
 The International Commission of Jurists estimated the death toll at no fewer than 80,000 and more likely around 300,000.
-An estimate compiled by exile organizations with the help of Amnesty International puts the number killed at 500,000.
+An estimate compiled by exile organisations with the help of Amnesty International puts the number killed at 500,000.